IBM/data-prep-kit/transforms/README.md

 # Transforms
 This is the root director of all transforms.
 It is organized as follows

-* universal - holds transforms that may be useful across many domains
+* `universal` - transforms applicable across code and language model data include
+    * Schema modification
+    * Deduplicatifation - both exact and fuzzy
+    * Coalesce/split
+    * Blocklisting
-* language - holds transforms that are specific to language-based modeling
+* `language` - spoken language model specific transforms
+    * Document quality
+    * Language Identification
-* code - holds transforms that are specific to code-based modeling
+* `code` - programming language specific transforms.

-Each of these directories contains a number of directories, each directory implementing a specific transform.
+Each of the `universal`, `language` and `code`  directories contains a directory for a specific transform.
 Each transform is expected to be a standalone entity that generally runs at scale from within a docker image.

 ## Transform Project Conventions